bourumir-wyngs/serde-saphyr/README.md

 [![Fuzz & Audit](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml/badge.svg)](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml)

 **serde-saphyr** is a strongly typed YAML deserializer built on [`saphyr-parser`](https://crates.io/crates/saphyr-parser).
-It aims to be **panic-free** on malformed input and to avoid `unsafe` code in library paths.
+It aims to be **panic-free** on malformed input and to avoid `unsafe` code in library code.
 The crate deserializes YAML *directly into your Rust types* without constructing an intermediate tree of “abstract values.”
-This way it is not a fork of the older [`serde-yaml`](https://crates.io/crates/serde_yaml) and does not share any code with it.
+It is not a fork of the older [`serde-yaml`](https://crates.io/crates/serde_yaml) and does not share any code with it.

 ### Why this approach?

 - **Light on resources:** Having almost no intermediate data structures should result in more efficient parsing, especially if anchors are used only lightly.
-- **Also simpler:** No code to support intermediate Value's of all kinds.
+- **Also simpler:** No code to support intermediate Values of all kinds.
 - **Type-driven parsing:** YAML that doesn’t match the expected Rust types is rejected early.
 - **Safer by construction:** No dynamic “any” objects; common YAML-based code-execution [exploits](https://www.arp242.net/yaml-config.html) do not apply.